nvanlaerebeke/rasp-netboot-in-memory-os/docs/04_initramfs.md

 # Initramfs

 The `initramfs` is the initial ram disk that will be loaded by the kernel.
-This is what will bring the system alive.
+This is what will bring the system to a running state.

-In this case the extra step in the `initramfs` int script that must be done is getting the root file system.
+In this case an extra step in the `initramfs` int script must be done, that is getting the root file system and making that the device being booted as there is no SD-card or hard drive present.

+The way it is gotten is using the same `TFTP` server used then for the network boot.
 Once the root file system is in ram it can be mounted and the root can be switch to that.

 ## Creating the `initramfs`

-Use the `initramfs` that came with the alpine kernel for the Raspberry PI, this can be downloaded from [the alpine website](https://www.alpinelinux.org/downloads/).
+As a base, use the `initramfs` that came with the alpine kernel for the Raspberry PI, this can be downloaded from [the alpine website](https://www.alpinelinux.org/downloads/).

 Extract the file and in the `boot` directory there will be a `initramfs-rpi(4)` image.
 This is the one that will need to be modified.